-The Appellate Officer will render a written decision within 20 business days of the EOAA Vice Provost's receipt of the initial appeal, and the Appellate Officer will forward a recommendation for the Provost's approval.
-Upon approval by the Provost, the Vice Provost for EOAA will provide written notice to the Parties of the final disposition of the matter.
+The Appellate Officer will render a written decision within 20 business days of the receipt of the last written submission by the Vice Provost for Institutional Equity, depending on the availability of the Appellate Officer at the time of the appeal.
+The Appellate Officer will forward a recommendation for the Provost's approval.
+Upon approval by the Provost, the Vice Provost for Institutional Equity will provide written notice to the Parties of the final disposition of the matter.
 Once approved by the Provost, the decision of the Appellate Officer is not subject to further review.